Before you begin

-If you're unable to sign in to the Find My iPhone app
+If you can't sign in to Find My iPhone

 - Make sure that you're signing in with the Apple ID that you use with iCloud.

-- Try signing in from your computer: Go to iCloud.com, sign in, and select the Find My iPhone web app.
+- Go to iCloud.com on your computer, sign in, and select Find My iPhone.

-- On your iOS device, go to Settings > General > Date & Time and make sure that the date and time are correct.
+- Tap Settings > General > Date & Time on your iOS device, then check the date and time.

 If you get the message “No devices registered”

-This message appears if no device is set up with your iCloud account and Find My iPhone is turned on.
-If you still have the device in your possession, go to Settings > iCloud and make sure that Find My iPhone is turned on.
+If you still have your device, go to Settings > iCloud and make sure that Find My iPhone is turned on.

 If you get the message “Your device is no longer locatable”

-Note: The ability to use Find My iPhone to locate your device on a map is not available in all countries.
+The ability to use Find My iPhone to locate your device on a map isn't available in all countries.
 Locating your device on a map requires Maps data to be available in that area.
 All other Find My iPhone features will still work.